beansmeanscoffee/beans-means-coffee/_posts/2017-10-21-covent-garden-grind.md

 ## Venue

 Grind is located just round the corner from the Covent Garden plaza.
-That’s just close enough to a major tourist hot spot to be scary for your average London dweller, and just far enough most tourists would never find it.
+That’s just close enough to a major tourist hot spot to be scary for your average London dweller, and just far enough away from it that most tourists would never find it.
 That means this spacious coffee shop is relatively unspoiled by the masses.

 Entering the venue, you’re greeted with the usual array of tables and chairs, and an unusually spartan and unfathomably long serving counter off to one side.
-Most of the decor isn’t much to write home about: it’s an on fleek affair of warehouse-ness.
+Most of the decor isn’t much to write home about: it’s an *on fleek* affair of warehouse-ness.
 Adorning the wall is a glowing neon sign:

 > “We can be heroes just for one day”